You do language exchanges because you want to practise the language.

 After looking at some language in this way, go back and repeat the conversation.
 It's a little unnatural at first, but a tried and tested development strategy.
 It gives you the chance to use what you've learnt and hopefully nudge your partner into giving you even more of what you need without you having to ask for it.

-The ideal language partner is someone who is able to notice your most common mistakes and point them out to you at the appropriate time (i.e. not mid-conversation).
+The best language exchange is with a partner who is able to notice your most common mistakes and point them out to you at the appropriate time (i.e. not mid-conversation).

 I've found it difficult to ask people to do this, because it is something of an art form, but if you're able to do this for them they might take a leaf out of your book.